SalvaRGb/Unsupervised-learning-to-infere-population-structure-through-K-means/scripts/README.md

-## **Why should it be useful to automate data wrangling throught OOP?**
+## **Why should it be useful to handle HapMaps throught OOP?**

-These files contains a lot of information about the genotyped population, from minor allele frequencies (variants with the lowest frequency) to physical position of a certain marker in the genome and even the proportion of heterozygous or homozygous individuals for a given allele, all these may rapidly be access through atributes derived from a hapmap class instead of data wrangling manually, speeding up the efficiency of data construction and analysis.
+These files contains a lot of information about the genotyped population, from minor allele frequencies (variants with the lowest frequency) to physical positions of a certain markers in the genome, even the proportion of heterozygous or homozygous individuals for a given allele could be estimated.
+All these may rapidly be access through atributes derived from a hapmap class instead of data wrangling manually, speeding up the efficiency of data construction arrays for further and analysis.